ferhatncgl/FCT-Secure-Shredder/README.md

 ## 📦 How to Download (.exe)

-If you just want to use the program, go to the [Releases](https://github.com/ferhatncgl/FCT-File-Shredder/releases) section and download the latest `.zip` file.
-Extract it and run `FCT File Shredder.exe`.
+If you just want to use the program, go to the [Releases](https://github.com/ferhatncgl/FCT-Secure-Shredder/releases) section and download the latest `.zip` file.
+Extract it and run `FCT Secure Shredder.exe`.

 ## 🖥️ Usage